Redocly/redoc/docs/deployment/intro.md

 # Redoc deployment guide

-This guide includes step-by-step instructions for how to get started using Redoc to render your OpenAPI definition.

 Redoc offers multiple options for rendering your OpenAPI definition.
 You should select the option that best fits your needs.